neesy/RepData_PeerAssessment1/PA1_template.md

 dev.off()
 ```

 Chunk 9: This section creates a panel plot of steps taken by weekend and weekday groups.
+By comparing the results of the 2 plots we can see how the two sets compare.
 ```{r, echo=TRUE, fig.height=6}
 ## Step 8 - Panel plot comparing the average # of steps taken per by interval on weekends and weekdays
 ## using imputed values for missing